CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 ### Task 2: Enable Change Tracking and Inventory on the Arc machine

+In this task, you will enable change tracking and inventory monitoring to ensure that modifications to the system are logged and can be reviewed.

 1. In the navigation pane under **Azure Arc- Machines- SEA-SVR2**, under **Operations (1)** select **Inventory (2)**.

    ![](../Media/p22.png)